Complaints and reports to the Curateur public

 To submit a complaint about the quality of our services, you can fill out the complaint form or contact the following by phone or mail:

 Coordinator, Complaints Office

-You can also contact the Curateur public’s information agents at 1 844 LECURATEUR (532‑8728), who will direct you to the Complaints Office or the appropriate manager, as the case may be.
+You can also contact the contact the general information service of the Curateur public at 1 844 LECURATEUR (532‑8728).
+You will be directed, as appropriate, to the Complaints Office .
 All comments addressed to the Complaints Office are used to improve the quality of our services.